 This version even comes with a built-in dash cam, so you can record your travels for posterity — and for safety.
 Dash cams have helped police make the right assessment in traffic accidents more than once; you can never be too careful!

 Another great option from Garmin, this GPS system includes a directory of RV parks and services and offers voice activation for safe, hands-free operation while you’re driving.
+Not only that but this new version has your safety in mind, packed with an emergency kit and shortwave radio in case you find yourself in need of help while out in the wild.
 You can also access free live traffic and weather updates to keep you up to speed on the road, which the system can update using its built-in Wifi connectivity or through linking to your smartphone through the specially-created app.
 All told, it’s a great GPS option for any RVer!

 Rand McNally RDY0528018477 OverDryve 7 RV GPS